FIT Files Structure

 writer.start(info);

-• Writes Field Description messages for developer fields
+• Defines + writes the Field Description messages for developer fields

 RecordData record = {/* populate data */};